Spanish Classes in Madrid with Spaneasy – right in Puerta del Sol!

 - Weekend Spanish classes are available, as well as DELE preparation courses and one-to-one tutoring.

-- Material is included in the price – you don’t have to buy a textbook.
+- Material is included in the price – so you don’t have to buy a textbook.

 - Spaneasy also offers courses in Business Spanish, with an emphasis on getting a foothold in the (sometimes difficult) Spanish labor market.